Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Experimental results

 Table \ref{tab:supervisedEvaluation} shows the percentage of testing data successfully classified by each method (columns) when using different features (rows).
 The table contains two horizontal groups, one for each classification problem.
 The first group shows the performance for the binary problem (indoor/outdoor), and the second group shows the strict multiclass match for the detailed locations.
 The first group of columns shows the unsupervised methods while the second group shows the supervised classifiers results.
 Note that, despite not using manual labels in the training phase, the performance of the unsupervised methods are close to their supervised counterparts, which validates the patterns learned, and confirms the relationship between the proposed global features with the light/location conditions.

-In particular, Table \ref{tab:supervisedEvaluation} shows that, within the unsupervised techniques, SOMs perform the best.
-Regarding the SOM size, $SOM_{30}$ is the best choice for both datasets and classification problems.
+In particular, Table \ref{tab:supervisedEvaluation} shows that within the unsupervised techniques the large SOM and GNG perform the best.
+The small differences between the SOM and GNG performance can be explained by the initialization of the neurons and the algorithmic differences.
+The first neurons of the GNG are located randomly in the input space while the SOM initial weights are defined by using PCA.
 The table also shows valuable insights about the most discriminative features.
 It is noteworthy the performance of the methods when HSV is used, particularly in the unsupervised approach.
 This fact confirms the intuition of previous works on which the use of HSV leads to algorithmic improvements when used as a proxy for the light conditions.
 About the datasets, it is possible to conclude that the EDSH dataset is the most challenging, especially for the location classification problem.
+Interestingly, in the Indoor/outdoor problem of EDSH dataset, the GIST achieves a good performance, but it is outperformed in the remaining problems by HSV.